William H. Bennett (newspaperman)

-William Henry "Dick" Bennett (21 July 1879 – 29 May 1939) was a newspaper editor and proprietor in Peterborough, South Australia.
+William Henry "Dick" Bennett (21 July 1879 – 29 May 1939) was an Australian newspaper editor and proprietor in Peterborough, South Australia.

 History

 W. H. Bennett was born in Kapunda to Mr. and Mrs. Thomas Bennett, who moved to Petersburg, as Peterborough was then named, when he was six months old.
 He was educated at the Sisters of St. Joseph School (later named St. Anacletus' Hall), and followed his brother James J. Bennett (c.
 1873 – 7 March 1900) in the printing trade with R. M. Osborne at the Petersburg Times in 1894.
 In September 1899 he was sent to Quorn to manage the Quorn Mercury, which he turned into a prosperous business.
 In 1908 he purchased the business from Osborne, and almost immediately had a tremendous setback in the destruction of the Peterborough printery by fire.
 But he persevered and built the business, with the Booleroo Magnet and the purchase of the Orroroo Enterprise from Colonel Tom Hancock and the Weekly Times of Adelaide.
 He kept himself aware of improvements in printing technology and always had equipment of the most up to date design appropriate to his business.